davidlee49/Maze-Solver/README.md

 # Maze Solver

-A path finding algorithm that is garunteed to find an exit for a maze if it a solution is exists
+A path finding algorithm that is garunteed to find an exit for a maze if a solution exists

 In this example the end point is the **red** square at the **bottom right**